andersevenrud/dotfiles/.config/nvim/README.md

 ## TODO

+* Convert to Lua configs for everything
-* Typing multiline comments will misalign (motions work)
+* Typing multiline comments will misalign (commenting blocks work)
 * Signature autocompletion is not available in some language servers at this moment
 * LSP Server status in status line (if it's initing, indexing, etc.)